manoharys/Connector/README.md

 # Connector
-   #### social networking website like Facebook or Twitter using JavaScript, PHP, MySql
+   #### social networking website like Facebook and Twitter using JavaScript, PHP, MySql

 ---